JasmineZJW/JasmineZJW.github.io/_posts/2017-11-19-TitleCase-Check.md

 b.
 Units that should follow controlled terminology.
 This is a special case in clinical trials.
 You can specify the frequently used units in the macro parameter (excl), those units will be excluded from being changed.

 c.
-This is a rare situation and it is tricky is that many words can be used in different grammatical functions.
+This is a rare situation and it is tricky that many words can be used in different grammatical functions.
 Take the one example from the title case converter page (<http://titlecaseconverter.com>)

   •	by: Stand by Me, but Stand By for Action